How to Fix Error ‘7zip Cannot Open File as Archive’ When Opening Archive Files

 Downloading the Default Programs Editor

-2. Click on the File Type Settings option to edit.
+2. Click on the File Type Settings option.
+This allows you to edit how different file types are handled.

 Changing File Type Settings

-3. Now choose the Context Menu option in which you can set the default program and context menu.
+3. Select the Context Menu option, which lets you manage both the default program and right-click menu settings for file types.

 Selecting Context Menu option